georgia-tech-db/evadb/docs/source/usecases/question-answering.rst

 .. note::

-    EvaDB has built-in support for a wide range of `OpenAI <../reference/ai/openai.html>`_ models.
-You can also switch to another large language models that runs locally by defining a `Custom Function <../reference/ai/custom.html`_.
+    EvaDB has built-in support for a wide range of :ref:`OpenAI<openai>` models.
+You can also switch to another large language models that runs locally by defining a :ref:`Custom Function<udf>`.

     ChatGPT function is a wrapper around OpenAI API call.
 You can also switch to other LLM models that can run locally.